Skip to main content

 Grants and tariffs

-Grant schemes and tariffs change regularly, but key themes include:
+Grant schemes and tariffs change regularly, but key routes include:

 • Off‑peak EV tariffs that make overnight charging significantly cheaper.

-For wider funding around insulation, heating and renewables, see Home Energy Grants UK 2025: Complete Guide to Funding.
+For wider funding around insulation, heating and renewables, see Home Energy Grants UK: Complete Guide to Funding and the grants hub.

 EPC and whole‑home energy